 Sometime ago, I came across the phrase ‘write in pen’ which sounded a little strange, but not being a native I thought it’s something people somewhere use.
 Recently, it caught my attention again, and this time I looked into it.
 I became curious, whether they mean something different, or it is just a figure of speech.

 As in many cases, it comes down to prepositions.
 What a nightmare this language can be for learners!
 ‘Write in pen.’ - a transitive verb used with a preposition; or a phrasal verb with a rather different meaning.
 Isn’t it simple?
-The latter does not make much sense, the former we will see about a bit later.

 When we want to indicate the instrument or tool that is used to carry out an action, we barely use anything else than ‘with’ as a preposition.

 The preposition ‘in’ refers to the material or method used to to do something.